hopv/nola/README.md

 Separation logics like iCAP and Iris are fully semantic, using no syntax for propositions.

-Instead, Noix introduces a closed-world *syntax* `nProp` for propositions and judgments over `nProp`.
+Instead, Nola introduces a closed-world *syntax* `nProp` for propositions and judgments over `nProp`.
-Then we interpret Noix's syntactic separation logic in a semantic separation logic, Iris<sup>light</sup>.
+Then we interpret Nola's syntactic separation logic in a semantic separation logic, Iris<sup>light</sup>.
 Now we have broken the circular definition because the resource `Res` for a semantic proposition `iProp` depends just on `nProp`, like:
 ```